 The disclosure requirements for investment firms are regulated in articles 46 to 53 of the IFR.
 According to Article 46 (1) of the IFR, the Company as an investment firm must disclose the information according to Articles 47 to 53 of the IFR on the same day as it publishes its annual financial statements.
-The information will be disclosed on an annual basis, as at its financial year end of 31 October.
+The information will be disclosed on an annual basis, as at its financial year end of 31 October and semi-annual basis including 30 April for Environmental Social Governance Disclosures.